Common Recruitment Examination (CRE)

 Common Recruitment Examination(CRE) Information

-The application for the coming CRE and BLT to be held in Hong Kong was closed (from 4 to 17 August 2017) while application for sitting the examination outside Hong Kong will be open from 23 September to 6 October 2017.
-Applicants may choose to take any of the CRE papers and / or the BLT paper in this examination either in Hong Kong OR in one of the cities outside Hong Kong.
-The application details and an on-line application system will be available on webpage at www.csb.gov.hk/eng/cre.html during the application periods.
+The application for the coming CRE and BLT to be held in Hong Kong will be open from 30 March to 12 April 2018.
+Applicants may choose to take any of the CRE papers and / or the BLT paper in this examination.
+The application details and an on-line application system will be available on webpage of Civil Services Bureau (CSB) at www.csb.gov.hk/eng/cre.html during the application periods.

 The CRE and BLT are open to all holders of degree or professional qualifications who are interested in applying for civil service posts at degree or professional level.
 Students who will have attained a degree in the 2017-18 academic year may also apply to take the coming CRE and BLT.

 General enquiries regarding the CRE and BLT may be directed to CSB by phone at 2537 6429 or by e-mail to firstname.lastname@example.org.

 In order to help students to familiarize with the CRE/BLT format, Career Centre will organize a series of mock practice sessions and workshops in April / May.
 The schedule will be uploaded onto our website.
 Interested students please register at our enrollment system (https://sa.hkbu.edu.hk/portal/career/enrollment/) For enquiries related with preparations and mock tests sessions, please contact Career Centre via email at email@example.com.

 Preparation for CRE/BLT

 In order to help you to familiarize with the CRE/BLT format, Career Centre will organize a series of mock practice sessions and workshops in September.
 The schedule will be uploaded onto our website in early September.
 Interested students please register at our enrollment system (https://sa.hkbu.edu.hk/portal/career/enrollment/)